TobitSoftware/chayns-toolkit/README.md

 [open an issue](https://github.com/leodr/chayns-scripts/issues/new) to discuss the suggested change instead of adjusting your local configuration.

+### Single-File Builds

+In single-file build mode, the compiler will inline everything (CSS, assets, etc.) into a single bundle.
+This can be useful when building smaller parts of a UI, for example a wallet- or messenger-plugin.

 ### Analyzing Your Bundle

 By passing the `--analyze` flag to `chayns-scripts build` you can use